 The Comptoir des Talents unearths professional artisans who make utilitarian or decorative objects, produced in small quantities utilising an authentic know-how.

-We select these artisans on the basis of objective criteria and, as far as possible, meet them before offering their products.
+I select these artisans on the basis of objective criteria and, as far as possible, I meet them in their workplace.

 Kostas shapes olive wood with his team in Crete.
 It is a hard job that requires a lot of patience.
 The olive tree is a demanding and complex wood.
 The exploitable boards are rare because they are often encrusted with pebbles that have infiltrated the trunks over the years and in bad weather.